LinkeIT/abapNamespaceAnalyzer/README.md

 - Safe means no possible collisions

 # Installing
+- Clone from abapGit
-- Use SE38 and paste the code
+- Alternatively use SE38 and paste the code from znamespace_analyzer.prog.abap